sagar1024/LinkedinBuddy/README.md

 4. New Offer Acceptances
 5. Certifications & Skills Acquired

-Tools and Libraries Used
+## Tools and Libraries Used

 TinyLlama (base language model)
 LoRA (for lightweight fine-tuning)
 Hugging Face Transformers
 Google Colab
 JSONL (for storing the dataset)

-How to Use
+## How to Use

 Clone or download this repo
 Open MyLinkedinBuddy.ipynb in Google Colab

-Run the cells step-by-step to:
+Run the cells step-by-step to
 Load the dataset
 Load and fine-tune the TinyLlama model
 Generate sample LinkedIn posts